sierkvdv/AI-Album-Gen/README.md

-# AI Album Cover Generator
+# FWP AI Image Generator

-<<<<<<< HEAD
-The AI Album Cover Generator is a full‑stack SaaS application that allows users to generate beautiful square album covers using OpenAI's DALL·E API and manage their creations in a modern dashboard.
+The FWP AI Image Generator is a full‑stack SaaS application that allows users to generate beautiful images in various aspect ratios using OpenAI's DALL·E API and manage their creations in a modern dashboard.
 Authentication is handled via Auth.js v5 with support for Google OAuth and a development credentials provider.
 A credits system tracks usage and integrates with Stripe Checkout for payments.